Insurance for roofers

 Included with your tools insurance is cover for goods in transit, which covers the cost of repairing or replacing goods damaged either in, or being loaded or unloaded from your business' vehicle, with a limit of up to £500 for any one occurrence.

-This is a legal requirement for any business that employs staff, including temporary and contract staff and covers your liability for the costs of a claim made against the business by a employee.
+This is a legal requirement for most businesses that employ staff, including temporary and contract staff and covers your liability for the costs of a claim made against the business by a employee.
 Superscript includes a £10m liability limit as standard.

 Contract works cover